 - There are different ways that businesses solicit the donation.
 We are willing to sit down and discuss what option works best for your situation.
 Many businesses let the signs do the talking and only bring it up if the customer asks questions.

-- ERWC and EVLT also promote the program and encourage individuals to patronize businesses that participate in 1% for Land & Rivers Fund.
+- ERWC and EVLT also promote the program and encourage individuals to patronize businesses that participate in the Land & Rivers Fund.
 See the Benefits to Participating Business section above.

 Can my business take a tax deduction?